Hello; welcome to my website! I would like to get you interested in Nature as a source of Abstract Art.

 Natural Abstract Art is my Artistic Contribution.

 Being ’Natural’ is essential.
 Being ’Abstract’ gives scope for saying something challenging, distinctive, original.
-I aim to show that there is still enormous artistic potential residing in Nature.
+I aim to show that there is enormous artistic potential still hidden in Nature.

 "Wildhaven" is a small Nature Reserve, half meadow, half woodland.
 It is the home to English trees, wild flowers and grasses; to owls, kites, woodpeckers, crows, song-birds, finches; to foxes, rabbits, deer, hedgehogs, rats, mice, voles and moles; to beetles and centipedes; to butterflies, damsel-flies, bees, moths and hover-flies.

-It was created and is being maintained without the use of either power-tools or chemicals.
+It is being maintained without the use of either power-tools or chemicals.
 It has been the source of much of my art.